Your HOA at Work

 In 2021 LARMAC contracted with GMU Pavement Engineering to conduct an extensive evaluation of the private streets in Covenant Hills.
 With more than 2.3 million square feet of pavement surface area in Covenant Hills, asphalt is overwhelmingly the most expensive asset listed in the Covenant Hills Reserve Study.

-• Phase 1 - Phase 1 of the mutil-year street repair project was completed in November of 2022.
-The project included street repairs on the following streets: Anapamu, Ali, Sam, Basillica, Friar, Becker, Pointe, Kane and Hammonds.
+• Year 1 - Was completed in November of 2022.
+The project included street repairs on the following streets: Anapamu, Ali, Sam, Basillica, Friar, Becker, Pointe Circle, Kane and Hammond.

-• Phase 2 - Phase 2 of the multi-year project was completed in September 2024.
+• Year 2 - Was completed in September 2024.
 The project included street repairs to the following streets: Katy Rose, John, Adele, Julia, Michael, David, Eric, Emmy and Jenny.
-This phase also included a seal coat on the streets listed above in Phase 1 as well as Cambridge Road.
+This phase also included a seal coat on the streets listed above in Year 1 as well as Cambridge Road.

-• Phase 3 - Phase 3 of the multi-year project was completed in October 2024.
+• Year 3 - Was completed in October 2024.
 This project included street repairs to the following streets: Lemonpeel Rd, Christopher St, Sky Ranch Rd, Pistoria Ln, Pisano St, Stockmen Rd, Cowboy Rd, Gaucho Rd, Vaquero Rd and Catalina Vista Rd.

-• Phase 4 - Planned street repairs for Summer of 2026.
-Streets included in the phase are: Coral Blue, Crespi, Cloister, San Jose, Fansiscan, Mission Ridge, San Juan Bautista, San Luis Obispo and Bell Pasture.
-The following streets are scheduled to receive a seal coat: Alexa, Broken Arrow, Columnar, Buckaroo, Sky Ranch, La Riata, Paniolo, Rickie, Thomas, Old Coach and Overlook.
+• Year 5 - Scheduled for FY 2027-2028.
+Streets currently included in Year 5: Coral Blue St, Crespi Cir, Cloister Ct, San Jose St, Franciscan Ct, Mission Ridge Rd, San Juan Bautista, San Luis Obispo St and Bell Pasture Rd (Covenant Hills Dr to Mission Ridge).
+The following streets are scheduled to receive a seal coat: Broken Arrow, Columnar, Buckaroo, Sky Ranch, La Riata, Paniolo, Rickie, Thomas, Old Coach and Overlook.
+Also included is Covenant Hills Drive, which is scheduled to receive a slurry seal.

 Included as part of the Reserve Study approval, an updated funding plan was approved for Covenant Hills.
 This funding plan has been designed to build up reserves to a sufficient level over the next several years to fund future asphalt repair projects.

-Following large reserve contribution increases in FY 2023 (83.7%) and FY 2024 (64.4%), the current monthly reserve contribution only increased by 10.2% for FY 2025 (effective June 1), which equates to a $188.19 monthly reserve contribution.
-This is up from a rate of $56.56 from three (3) years ago.
-The updated reserve funding plan includes a more typical 7% annual reserve contribution increase for the next nine (9) years starting in 2025-2026.
-The plan then reflects a 9% decrease for 7 years at the tail end of the significant street repairs to level out the funding levels.
+The FY 2027 monthly reserve contribution is $194.24.
+The updated reserve funding plan includes a more typical 7% annual reserve contribution increase for the next six (6) years before dropping to an estimated 5% annual increase beginning in FY 2033-2034.
 The exhibit below is a section of the updated funding plan, which shows the estimated monthly reserve contribution year over year as well as the corresponding percent funded.
-As you can see from the exhibit below, the percent funded continues to slowly increase each year despite only factoring in 7% increases in the monthly contribution each year for the next nine (9) years.
-After a 9% decrease in fiscal years 2035 - 2041, the anticipated monthly reserve contribution is estimated at $178.79 per month and the percent funded is expected to be 79%.
+As you can see from the exhibit below, the percent funded continues to slowly increase each year despite only factoring in more typical annual reserve contribution increases from this point forward.

 Note - The Reserve Study and Funding Plan are reviewed and updated annually as part of the budgeting process.
 Every year, updates are incorporated into the Reserve Study, such as actual expenses incurred vs. estimates that were budgeted.
 Additionally, life expectancies can vary based on actual experiences - all of which have an impact on the Funding Plan.